Iowa vs. Maryland NCAA Football Odds, Plays and Insights | October 1, 2021

 Maryland Stats and Trends

+- The Terrapins covered the spread in their only game when underdogs by 3 points or more.

-- Maryland's games this season have eclipsed the over/under one time in four opportunities (25%).
+- Maryland's games this season have gone over the total in one out of four opportunities (25%).

-- Maryland is 3-1 against the spread and 4-0 overall in games when it records more than 11 points.
+- When Maryland records more than 11.0 points, it is 3-1 against the spread and 4-0 overall.

 - When Maryland picks up over 271.5 yards, the team is 3-1 against the spread and 4-0 overall.